Gorongosa Park, Mozambique to See Dad

 WHEN TO GO

-Late June and early July are an excellent time to visit Gorongosa National Park.
+Late June and early July are excellent times to visit Gorongosa National Park.

-Gorongosa’s park headquarters are at Chitengo and include a handful of bungalows (they are in the process of building more), a large open-air, thatch-roof restaurant pavilion (gets a little chilly on winter nights but they light a big bonfire nearby for you to visit afterwards with a nightcap), a swimming pool, a gift shop, the activities and reservations center, employee housing, and a large campground area.
+Gorongosa’s park headquarters are at Chitengo and include a handful of bungalows, a large open-air, thatch-roof restaurant pavilion (gets a little chilly on winter nights but they light a big bonfire nearby for you to visit afterward with a nightcap), a swimming pool, a gift shop, the activities, and reservations center, employee housing, and a large campground area.